katpavan/katpavan.github.io/notes.md

             <h4>Questions to determine if they're a good customer</h4>

-    04-why-fin-usrs will be first part of Interviewing prospective customers

     05-how-fin-usrs-2-interv will be second part of Interviewing prospective customers

     06-finding-bst-trgt will be in the Reflect section